opsone-ch/documentation/server/configuration.rst

 Diskspace
 ---------

 By default, each server receives 25% more disk space than offered.
-We monitor regularly and inform you if the diskspace exceeds 80% (80% is qual to 100% of your charged diskspace).
+We monitor regularly and inform you if the diskspace exceeds 80% (80% is equal to 100% of your charged diskspace).

 If you want to know which files (or folders) use the most space, you can use the command ``diskusage``.
 The command can only be executed with the `devop user <access.html#generic-devop-user>`__.